Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 The DRBG autonomously decides when it needs to be reseeded to refresh the random number pool in the buffer and is both unpredictable and transparent to the RDRAND caller.
 An upper bound of 511 128-bit samples will be generated per seed.
 That is, no more than 511*2=1022 sequential DRNG random numbers will be generated from the same seed value.

-To ensure the DRNG functions with a high degree of reliability and robustness, validation features have been included that operate in an ongoing manner and at system startup time.
+To ensure the DRNG functions with a high degree of reliability and robustness, validation features have been included that operate in an ongoing manner at system startup.
 These include the DRNG Online Health Tests (OHTs) and Built-In Self Tests (BISTs), respectively.
 Both are shown in Figure 4.

 Online Health Tests (OHTs) are designed to measure the quality of entropy generated by the ES using both per sample and sliding window statistical tests in hardware.